Beta Estimation

 beta_monthly beta_daily

 Indeed, we find a positive correlation between our beta estimates.
-In the subsequent chapters, we mainly use the estimates based on monthly data as most readers should be able to replicate them due to potential memory limitations that might arise with the daily data.
+In the subsequent chapters, we mainly use the estimates based on monthly data, as most readers should be able to replicate them and should not encounter potential memory limitations that might arise with the daily data.

 Exercises

-1. Compute beta estimates based on monthly data using 1, 3, and 5 years of data and impose a minimum number of observations of 10, 28, and 48 months with return data, respectively.
+1. Compute beta estimates based on monthly data using one, three, and five years of data and impose a minimum number of observations of 10, 28, and 48 months with return data, respectively.
 How strongly correlated are the estimated betas?

-2. Compute beta estimates based on monthly data using 5 years of data and impose different numbers of minimum observations.
-How does the share of permno-month observations with successful beta estimates vary across the different requirements?
+2. Compute beta estimates based on monthly data using five years of data and impose different numbers of minimum observations.
+How does the share of permno-date observations with successful beta estimates vary across the different requirements?
 Do you find a high correlation across the estimated betas?

 3. Instead of using joblib, perform the beta estimation in a loop (using either monthly or daily data) for a subset of 100 permnos of your choice.
 Verify that you get the same results as with the parallelized code from above.